-The purpose of this journal is to document my investing.
+The purpose of this journal is to document my investing and random thoughts.

 I do occasionally purchase ETFs, which I will not include here.